 Companies can address slippery surfaces throughout the plant by prioritizing these steps:

-- Spread salt on sidewalks, in parking lots, and other essential outdoor areas
+- Spreading salt on sidewalks, in parking lots, and other essential outdoor areas

-- Mop up water that has accumulated on floors
+- Mopping up water that has accumulated on floors

-- Place caution signs near slippery areas and attend to them as soon as possible
+- Placing caution signs near slippery areas and attending to them as soon as possible

 Workplaces with 10 or more employees are required by OSHA to have a written emergency plan.
-Companies must prepare their workers for the possibility of emergency situations, especially before high-risk periods such as winterization and winter itself.
+Companies must prepare their workers for the possibility of emergency situations, especially before high-risk periods such as bitter winters.
 Explaining the impact on operations and the plan for emergency communications can help improve safety during these dangerous times.
-Simulating emergency drills and performing job hazard analysis can provide important data regarding hazards, allowing the company time to make changes and set standards to help prevent disaster.
+Simulating emergency drills and performing job hazard analyses can provide important data regarding hazards, allowing the company time to make changes and set standards to help prevent disasters.

-As of December 2021, as a direct result of the catastrophic storm and blackout in February 2021, all Texas power plants – a total of 855 – are required to winterize each year.
+As of December 2021, as a direct result of the catastrophic storm and blackout in February 2021, all Texas power plants are required to winterize each year.
 These energy reform laws called for the submission of winter weather preparedness reports to the Electric Reliability Council of Texas (ERCOT).

-The laws did not, however, address the winterization of critical natural gas facilities, which means that power plants like the one in Midlothian could still be in jeopardy until new rules are announced in March 2023.
+The laws did not, however, address the winterization of critical natural gas facilities, which means that power plants like the one in Midlothian could still be unregulated, even after new rules that were announced in March 2023.

-What Happens If a Power Plant Doesn’t Winterize?
+What Happens If a Natural Gas Power Plant Doesn’t Winterize?

-As we saw in 2011 and again in 2021, winterization is a critical step to protect not only the power grid, but also power plants and their workers.
-The damage caused by cold weather can limit the output of the power plant or, worse, cause dangerous equipment failure that put workers’ lives at risk.
+As we saw in 2011 and again in 2021, winterization is a critical step to protect not only the power grid but also natural gas power plants and their workers.
+The damage caused by cold weather can limit the output of the power plant, or worse, cause dangerous equipment failure that puts workers’ lives at risk.

 Cold temperatures can cause catastrophic freeze damage to facilities such as: